oxc-project/oxc-project.github.io/docs/docs/contribute/rules.md

 outline: deep
 ---

+# Rules

-- We welcome any form of contributions
+- We welcome any form of contributions.
 - APIs should be simple and well-documented.
 - All performance issues (runtime and compilation speed) are considered as bugs in this project.
 - Third-party dependencies should be minimal.
 - Monitor code coverage for unused code.
 Aim for 99% code coverage.
 - Embrace data-oriented design.
 - We prefer smaller PRs to get things merged quickly.
-Try stacked PRs with https://graphite.dev if repo write permission is given to you.
+Try stacked PRs with [graphite](https://graphite.dev) if repo write permission is given to you.

 ---